 While the meatballs are baking, dice or thinly slice the red onion, chop the tomatoes and cucumber into bite-sized pieces.
 Wrap the pita in foil and place in the oven to warm for the last 5 minutes of cooking time on the meatballs.

-Once the meatballs are cooked, broil for a few minutes if desired, and serve with the warmed pita, garlicky yogurt sauce, and prepared veggies.
-Dress with a drizzle of olive oil and extra feta cheese if desired.
+Once the meatballs are cooked, broil for a few minutes if a little more colour is desired, and serve with the warmed pita, garlicky yogurt sauce, and prepared veggies.
+Dress with a drizzle of olive oil and more feta cheese for an extra special presentation.

 Don't get too hung up on the weight when purchasing the ground turkey.
 If the packages are not even pounds (454 g), get as close as you can, and err on the side of generous, rather than conservative.

-For a family of four, bake one tray to enjoy immediately then freeze the rest.
+For a family of four, bake one tray to enjoy immediately (20 meatballs is plenty for one meal) then freeze the rest.
 Once frozen, pop them into an appropriate container and stash them away for an even quicker meal or lunch on another day.
 Bake as directed, adding an extra few minutes if needed.

 Adapted over the years from homecookingmemories.com.